 Also falling under the domain of this division is the Department’s Community Service Officer Program.
 The CSOs are student-workers, employed by the Department to patrol various locations throughout campus in a non-sworn, unarmed capacity.
 It has been said and is still true, that the CSOs are the “eyes and ears” of the Department.
 The students have daily interaction with the officers and the program has proven to be an excellent introduction to campus law enforcement for students who may not have looked at the field otherwise.

 The UNET project continues to be a very effective and unique undertaking for the department.
 The team is an example of an unprecedented level of cooperation between a municipal police department and a college or university police agency.
 The team, though not autonomous, enjoys a large degree of latitude in determining its focus and efforts; this is due in large part to the past and current success that the team enjoys.

 The Investigations Division handles most case follow-up, particularly in cases involving the issuance of search or arrest warrants, complex or those involving a potentially lengthy investigation.
-The Division is staffed by three detectives, two of whom are considered “generalist” in nature, meaning that they do not specialize in one particular field.
-The third detective assigned is primarily responsible for crime prevention activities, community outreach, special event planning as well as being a liaison between outside agencies and the department.
-All three detectives are flexible in their duties, however, and can adjust to changing situations as the need arises.
+The Division is staffed by two detectives of who are considered “generalist” in nature, meaning that they do not specialize in one particular field.
+The detectives are also responsible for crime prevention activities, community outreach, as well as being a liaison between outside agencies and the department.

 The Administration Division handles all matters of accounting, record keeping and management of filed reports for the Department.
 Also under this division falls the Department’s Live Scan operation.
 UCPD Riverside has become a primary provider of Live Scan services for the University and handles most Live Scan requirements.
 Members of the Administration Division handle all scheduling and monetary transactions related to the service.